LeynaNguyen3/LeynaNguyen3/README.md

 ### Hi there 👋
+#### My name is Leyna.

+I'm a 3rd year Computer Science Major at UCI!

+You can find me here on my [LinkedIn](https://www.linkedin.com/in/leyna-nguyen-4a60a8232)!
 <!--
 **LeynaNguyen3/LeynaNguyen3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.